peter-schwier/structured-regular-expressions/design/APPLY.md

 }
 ```

-## SpanAddress Interface
+## Address Interface

-The SpanAddress interface provides for a character offset either within the scope of a span in a document or in the entire document.
+The Address interface provides for a character offset either within the scope of an existing selection in a document or in the entire document.

 ### Properties